Meadows goes 4 for 4 with leadoff HR, Rays top Indians 6-3

+CLEVELAND (AP) — Austin Meadows made sure the Tampa Bay Rays kept flying high Sunday.

-CLEVELAND (AP) — Austin Meadows led off the game with a home run and was 4 for 4 with three RBIs, leading the Tampa Bay Rays over the reeling Cleveland Indians 6-3 on Sunday.
+Meadows led off the game with a home run and was 4 for 4 with three RBIs, leading the Rays over the reeling Cleveland Indians 6-3.

 Tampa Bay (31-19) is a season-high 12 games over .500 after taking three of four in the series.

+“Being able to set the tone early with the home run first inning was big,” Meadows said.
+“That’s kind of what we have been doing all year is getting runs on the board early.
+We feel good.”

-The Indians (26-26) fell to .500 for the first time since April 4, when they were 3-3.
+The Indians (26-26) fell to .500 for the first time since April 4, when they were 3-3, and trail Minnesota by 10 games in the AL Central.
 Cleveland has dropped six of seven and finished 4-7 on its longest homestand of the season.

+The Indians are struggling in several areas.
+Their offense is near the bottom in numerous categories in the AL, and the rotation — thought to be the team’s strength — has been hampered by injuries and subpar performances.

+Manager Terry Francona believes there’s only one solution to his team’s problems.

 Jalen Beeks (4-0), who took over after Ryne Stanek recorded the first five outs, gave up two hits in 4 2/3 scoreless innings.